Your ISP knows everything about you, like;

 In my opinion, you can not tweak enough to secure your regular browser and prevent tracking.
 You need strong encryption like VPN provides from the behind.

 Following the controversial ‘sold out’ voting of Congress members in favor of ISPs power to sell subscribers information to the highest bidder, President Trump has signed on the Anti-privacy bill to alter the previous rules set by the FCC.

 The action has outburst the debate of privacy all over United States between the partisan and the privacy advocates.
-While the Congress House is divided into two groups the question for us still remains now with more importance that how to Hide Browsing History From ISPs to protect your privacy?
+While the Congress House is divided into two groups, the question for us still remains now with much more importance that how to Hide Browsing History From ISPs to protect your privacy?